Liberty County High School (Florida): Sports teams

-The school has won four state championships; two in softball, in 2013 and 2023, and two in volleyball, in 2022 and 2024, with an additional runner-up finish in 2013.
-The football team also finished as state runner-up in 1969.
+The school has won four state championships; two in softball, in 2013 and 2023, with an additional runner-up finish in 2026, and two in volleyball, in 2022 and 2024, with an additional runner-up finish in 2013.
+The football team finished as state runner-up in 1969.
+The school has also won individual state titles in track and field as well as weightlifting.